GlaIZier/configs/README.md

-# bash-profile
+# configs
-Bash profiles for different OS
+Configs for different OS